Benjamin Looi

 Overview

-My previous portfolio was built in 2021 with React and served me well, but after five years of growing as a developer, it no longer reflected where I was.
+My previous portfolio was built in 2021 with React.
+It served me well, but after five years it no longer matched how I build.
 The tech was outdated, the content was stale, and the design felt like a template.
-I wanted something that actually represented how I think about building software now — performance-first, SEO-driven, and with the kind of polish that makes someone want to stick around.
+I wanted the new site to show the way I think now: fast pages, clear writing, proper SEO, and enough polish that a recruiter or client would keep reading.

 The Animated Background